 The horror genre’s a peculiar beast.
 Every other minute yet another film pops out of the woodwork, defined by all and sundry as (to use that immortal term) “a game-changer.”
 Halloween begat Scream begat Blair Witch begat The Cabin in the Woods – it’s a familiar practice that occurs more often in horror than in any other movie genre.
 Perhaps this can be attributed to the abundance of subgenres: where comedies are divided into a maximum of about four categories, (rom-com, musical, fratboy and spoof), horror has more than you can wield a chainsaw at: supernatural, satanic, found-fiction, comedy horror, zombie/vampire/monster movie, “gore-nography,” slasher, and the one that’s been around as early as the ‘50s (with The Desperate Hours and Wait Until Dark) – the home invasion movie.

-You’re Next is the latest home invasion flick to get everyone abuzz.
-Though the trailer would suggest it’s no different from your average horror of its kind (masked assailants, shots of shadows, lots of screaming), there’s evidently more to this one than meets the eye, with enough plot twists and genre-subverting to keep things fresh.
-To commemorate its release, here are a few of the best home invasion films to hit cinemas over the last couple of decades.
+There’s evidently more to this one than meets the eye, with enough plot twists and genre-subverting to keep things fresh.
+So, to commemorate the film’s impending release, what follows is a selection of some of the best home invasion films to hit cinemas over the last couple of decades.

 1. Panic Room (2002)